-The CO must follow the policy and include the following provisions in AAPD 14а.
-04 in all USAID-funded solicitations and contracts obligating or intending to obligate FY04 or later funds available for HIV/AIDS activities:

-- (1) "Conscience Clause Implementation Solicitation Provision" for solicitations: - (2) "Conscience Clause Implementation" for contracts; - (3) "Condoms"; and - (4) "Prohibition on the Promotion or Advocacy of the Legalization or Practice of Prostitution or Sex Trafficking (Acquisition)".
+- a.
+The CO must follow the policy and include the following provisions in AAPD 14-04 in all USAID-funded solicitations and contracts obligating or intending to obligate FY04 or later funds available for HIV/AIDS activities: - (1) "Conscience Clause Implementation Solicitation Provision" for solicitations; - (2) "Conscience Clause Implementation" for contracts; - (3) "Condoms"; and - (4) "Prohibition on the Promotion or Advocacy of the Legalization or Practice of Prostitution or Sex Trafficking (Acquisition)". - b.
+When, in accordance with 302.3.5.6, the contractor will execute grants-undercontract, the solicitation/award must require the contractor to include the applicable standard provisions in ADS 303 in all grants under the contract financing HIV/AIDS activities.